palewire/python-googlegeocoder/README.md

 <GeocoderResult: Toledo, Spain>
 ```

-Iterate through a list of addresses and print out latitude, longitude and location type about the first result.
+Iterate through a list of addresses and print out latitude, longitude and location type of the first result.

 ```python
 from googlegeocoder import GoogleGeocoder